yannbf/dotfiles/README.md

-# holman does dotfiles
+# My dotfiles

 Your dotfiles are how you personalize your system.
-These are mine.

-I was a little tired of having long alias files and everything strewn about (which is extremely common on other dotfiles projects, too).
-That led to this project being much more topic-centric.
-I realized I could split a lot of things up into the main areas I used (Ruby, git, system libraries, and so on), so I structured the project accordingly.
+This repo contains mine.
+ps: This is focused on MacOS.
+Try this at your own risk.

-If you're interested in the philosophy behind why projects like these are awesome, you might want to [read my post on the subject](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/).
+If you're interested in the philosophy behind why projects like these are awesome, you might want to [read holman's post on the subject](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/).

+## What this does
+TLDR: Sets an entire development setup from a freshly installed mac in under 10 minutes.

+* Installs a set of applications:
+Iterm2 (along with powerline fonts), VSCode, Slack, Docker, Spetacle, Alfred, Charles proxy, Chrome, Firefox and Spotify from the [brewfile](/homebrew/Brewfile).

+* Installs command line tools: ack, git, git-flow, watchman, wget, yarn, zlib, zsh, zsh-completions, zsh-syntax-highlighting, oh-my-zsh also from the [brewfile](/homebrew/Brewfile)

+* Sets macOS defaults for better experience, such as:
+Enable key repeats, tap to click on trackpad, add bluetooth and battery % on menubar, etc. Check [the file](/macos/set-defaults.sh) to see all it does.

+* Sets iterm2 configuration to use the custom versioned config for zero effort setup.

+* Sets aliases for all kinds of things.
+Look for all aliases.zsh files to check them.

-## topical
+## Topical

 Everything's built around topic areas.
 If you're adding a new area to your forked dotfiles — say, "Java" — you can simply add a `java` directory and put